Meshack7468/Breast-Cancer-Research/README.md

 ![alternative](./Images/SubtypeVsSurvival.png)

-* Comparing molecular subtypes vs survival we observe that Luminal A is associated with best survival status (highest number of living patients) this may suggest that it respond well to treatment
+* Comparing survival across molecular subtypes, Luminal A shows the best survival outcomes (highest number of living patients), indicating that this subtype responds well to treatment.

 #### Comparing How Different Molecular Subtype Respond to Chemotherapy